Lithill/New-Egg-Champion-Website/readme.md

 * News Page:

     * Link to the Egg Champion YouTube channel.
-(Shown in User Stories.)
     * Information about the most-recent Egg Champion fight results.

 * Shop Page: